 Here’s a collection of the best independent content to help you grow your own crunchy cucumbers.
-These videos, articles and Instagram posts feature everything from sowing these popular salad seeds through to pricking out and pollination.
+These videos, articles and Instagram posts feature everything from sowing cucumber seeds through to pricking out and pollination.
 There’s even a tasty recipe suggestion in case of a glut!
 If you want to successfully grow cucumbers in your garden or allotment, you’ve come to the right place…

 Jack Bennet – Jack’s Garden